 - Cough into sleeve or tissue.
 Be sure to wash clothing after coughing into sleeve and dispose of tissues immediately after coughing into.

 - Keep immune system strong.
 Ingest adequate vitamin D3 and vitamin C, zinc and eat a healthy diet rich in natural antioxidants like quercetin and get enough sleep all of which helps your immune system.
 Do NOT overdose on mega doses of vitamins or take substances and drugs that are NOT recommended by your physician.

 - Practice social ie physical distancing.
 The elderly and those with serious, chronic diseases should avoid crowded, congested spaces similar to what one would do during flu season and follow the advice of your local authorities which in many states has escalated to shelter in place.
-Most schools, events, church gatherings, national sporting events and local bars and restaurants have been closed, canceled and/or put on hold.
+Many schools, events, church gatherings, national sporting events and local bars and restaurants have been closed, canceled and/or put on hold although in many parts of the US there are re-openings.
 Grocery stores and carry-out food from restaurants remain available.

 - Know the facts.
 In times of emergency, it is important to not panic and seek information from reputable sources.
 Beware of telephone and internet scams.

 - Be smart with supplies.
 It is always a good idea to have several weeks of chronic disease management medications on hand.
 Plan ahead.
 Food supplies and toiletries are NOT affected so people are encouraged not to hoard.
 Medical grade masks in general should be reserved for health professionals and front line workers.